shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-frameworks/tk-framework-desktopserver.md

 On Linux the server introduces a dependency on libffi.
 If Desktop crashes on startup and you see a message about libffi not found in your logs, then you need to install this package.

-Email support@shotgunsoftware.com with any issues or questions during setup.
+Visit our [support site](https://knowledge.autodesk.com/contact-support) if you have any issues or questions during setup.
 If there is a problem running the server, please set **debug** to **1** in the **config.ini** file and include Desktop's log file.